Carroll County has a 3% local sales tax in addition to the 4% state sales tax.

 *Recycle, Defense Conversion, Pollution Control

-Carroll County and Carrollton exempt 100% on all classes of certain business inventory from property taxation.
+Carroll County is 100% exempt on all classes of business inventory from property taxation as defined by Georgia Law.